Nexfinity/CakeyBot-Wiki/changelists/changelist-2023.md

 * In preparation for White Label bots, we have migrated @Cakey Bot over to a dockerized container system.
 We've fixed most of the issues we ran into but there could still be a few issues/bugs.
 Please report any bugs or issues that you notice over the next week so we can get them fixed!

 ## Added
 * In addition this this, we also released the Chat Bot AI to ALL servers!
 Non-premium servers will now get a FREE 20 requests/month while premium servers will retain the current 500 requests/month.
-You can check out how to enable this feature on our wiki here: [https://wiki.cakey.bot/en/feature/ai-chat-bot](https://wiki.cakey.bot/en/feature/ai-chat-bot)

 # May 9th - Leveling/QOL Role Rewards
 ## Fixed